walterdemacedorodrigues/inatech-directives/README.md

-# inatech-directives
+# INATecH General Guidelines for Software Development Requirements

-Directives for development at INATecH.
+Directives to easy code reading and software development for INATecH.